ak-ustutt/GeCCo-public/README.md

     FC=gfortran CC=gcc ./configure --with-blas='-lmkl_gf_lp64 -lmkl_core -lmkl_sequential -lpthread -lm'

 I have not tried other blas libraries in a long time.
 Let me know about any other working solutions.
-GNU fortran works for version 8.1; newer versions seem to be more picky about syntax issues, currently inquiring this.
+GNU fortran works for version 8.1; newer versions are more picky about syntax issues, we fixed this by additional compiler command line parameters.
+Unfortunately, the code optimization of gfortran from version 10 on induces segmentation fault errors (while the code seems to compile corretly with -O0).

 (3) Build: